-This low-cost conference offers opportunities for GIS educators, researchers and students in Canada to come together, share experiences, and learn from each other in an organized forum.
+This low-cost conference offers opportunities for GIS educators, researchers and post-secondary students in Canada to come together, share experiences, and learn from each other in an organized forum.
 Its goals are to:

 Provide educators with an opportunity to interact and network with other members of the GIS education community.